dmidlo/histdata.com-tools/docs/broker-plugin-security.md

 direct calls to host scientific writers and direct filesystem operations are additionally denied by the kernel.
 Trusted in-process mode's API restriction is not a promise to stop a trusted caller from bypassing it with ordinary Python.
-Permission-set grants and provider legal/data-rights admission remain #624/#623, not inferred from this security policy.
+Permission-set grants remain #624; declared provider/data-rights admission is the separate #623 boundary, not inferred from this security policy.

 ## Running and retaining evidence

 Use `run_secure_broker_plugin(inventory, plan, policy, public_configuration,
-symbols, output_directory, authorize=..., secret_handles=...,
+symbols, output_directory, authorize=..., provider_request=..., secret_handles=...,
 secret_provider=..., protected_paths=...)` for the strict native lifecycle.
+Run it inside an explicit `provider_policy_scope(reviewed_policy_source)`.
 Authorization, backend availability and capability/policy checks precede secret resolution.
 Kernel qualification precedes provider import and capture output.
 Before a security sidecar may retain public configuration, full native replay